 A Maltese resident not domiciled in Malta is taxable only on Malta-sourced income and any foreign income remitted to Malta.
 Moreover, there’s no capital gains tax on foreign-sourced capital gains for such individuals.

-The following are the most common taxes and their rates in Malta:
+The following are the most common taxes and the respective Malta tax rates:

 - VAT: 18%